 The Cookbook Awards Committee includes a judging panel for each category (3 judges per category), an Executive Committee consisting of the Chairs and Super Judges that oversee category judges (non-voting), and a non-voting IACP Staff Liaison.
 Committee members and judges serve without compensation.

 Three anonymous judges from around the world independently evaluate all entries in each category.
 Judges must be leading culinary professionals with demonstrated expertise in their category of participation.
-Judges must also be IACP members and cannot serve two consecutive years on the general committee.
+Judges cannot serve two consecutive years on the general committee.

 Each judge scores and ranks all books received in his/her specific category.
 Books are evaluated across several criteria, including the presentation and writing of recipes where appropriate, editorial context and writing style, design layout, and overall quality, creativity, and excellence.
 At this stage, judges also nominate books to be considered for the optional Jane Grigson, Design, and Judge’s Choice Awards.